souenzzo/graal/docs/reference-manual/native-image/Properties.md

     native-image --initialize-at-build-time=ReadProperties -Dstatic_key=STATIC_VALUE ReadProperties
     ```

-    In the output from the `native-image` tool you should see output similar to the following
+    In the output from the `native-image` tool you should see output similar to the following:

     ```
     ...